f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   PATCH https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/

-In the body of the API call add the desired NTP & Timezone configuration.
+In the body of the API call add the desired NTP & Time zone configuration.

 .. code-block:: json